 Hostels are really happening here.
 The tourist boom has hit the country hard and certainly isn’t slowing down.
 We found the easiest way was to use HostelWorld.
 Via the iPhone app we were able to book whilst on the road.
 In Lima we stayed at Chaski Lodge and in Cusco we stayed at Piraw Backpackers Colonial.

-How to get a load of laundry washed
+How to get a load of dirty laundry washed in Peru

 This was one of my favourite things in Peru.
 I seriously hate house work.
 In the larger cities like Cusco and really popular touristy places you can get your laundry washed and dried for around $1USD a kilo.
 There are ample laundry places around town but most hotels and hostels will work with a reputable company to have your items taken care of.
 Just a note- as it does rain regularly in Peru most laundry places use industrial dryers.
 So do be careful with any delicate materials like merino tees and socks!